actuator-finance/Actuator-Docs/docs/actuatorToken/vaults.md

 ## Deposit and Withdraw

 - **Lock-Up Period**: There is a 90-day lock-up period to ensure vaults are resistant to manipulations.
 Any increase in user deposits will reset the user's 90-day lock-up period.
 - **Early Unlock Penalty**: Depositors who decide to withdraw early incur a penalty starting at 100% and decreasing linearly to 0% at the end of the lock-up period.
-ACTR is therefore deflationary beginning after the initial 3 year distribution period.
+Any penalized ACTR is then immediately burned.
+ACTR will therefore deflationary beginning after the initial 3 year distribution period.

 ## Benefits of ACTR Vaults